Discover how easily agentic AI can enhance your business productivity.

 Not unlike human employees, each agent will have core capabilities to collaborate, communicate, and coordinate with one another and with human users while embodying task-specific skills and underlying (model-driven) strengths that are both different from each other and diverse in their range.
 Recognizing the opportunity to harness specialized AI agents is key to building effective agentic workflows that involve multiple complex tasks.

-In a healthcare setting, an analytic AI agent could analyze patient data while a calendaring agent manages appointment scheduling.
+Agentic process automation in healthcare can enable AI agents to analyze patient data while a calendaring agent manages appointment scheduling.
 Combined, they contribute to an overall patient care workflow.

 Keep humans in the loop